beauty-bitz/beauty-bitz.github.io/privacy.md

 We recommend reviewing this Privacy Policy periodically for any alterations.
 Changes to this Privacy Policy take effect when they are posted on this page.

-## Contact Us

-If you have any questions please contact us at takeonbeauty@outlook.com

 <style>
   @media only screen and (min-width: 820px) and (max-width: 2000px) {